stephen-cpe/vermibin/README.md

 ![Prototype Photo 6](photos/Photo0601.jpg)

 ---

-*This project is preserved for historical purposes and is not currently maintained.*
+*This project is preserved for historical purposes and is unmaintained.
+The code has been left in its original state—except for an updated Wi-Fi password—to authentically represent what my code looked like during my college days in 2014*